 The single-leg squat test is a commonly used functional test of the hip and lower leg, and also has an element of balance.

-- purpose: to measure the strength of the lower body, particularly the quadriceps and gluteal muscle groups, and the hip stabilizers.
+purpose: to measure the strength of the lower body, particularly the quadriceps and gluteal muscle groups, and the hip stabilizer muscles.

 - This functional test is popular in the rehabilitation fields, used when deciding whether to allow an athlete to return to play or advance further in a rehabilitation progression.

 - This test has elements of the Trendelenburg test - a stationary single leg clinical test to evaluate hip-abduction strength.

 - The one-legged squat strength exercise/test is also called "pistols".

 - Livengood AL, DiMattia MA, Uhl TL.
 "Dynamic Trendelenburg": Single-Leg-Squat Test for Gluteus Medius Strength.Athletic Therapy Today.
 2004;9(1):24-25.